 I graduated from Brighton and Sussex Medical School in 2008 and completed early medical training in South Thames.
 I transferred to the South West in 2011 when I started my Neurosurgical training.
 I took time out of clinical work in 2015 and completed by PhD in Clinical Neuroscience at the University of Cambridge, before returning here to continue training and my current role.

 Royal College of Surgeons of England (RCS)

 Associate Fellow of the Higher Education Academy (AFHEA)

 Roles on external bodies

 I am interested in teaching medical students, junior doctors and allied health professionals on any areas relating to neurosurgery, neuroanatomy or research in this field.
-I also take on mentoring roles for trainees and students interested in a career in neurosurgery and support projects and publications.
+I am also a mentor for academic trainees and students interested in a career in neurosurgery and support projects and publications.

 My main research interests have been in the field of head injury and neurosurgery in older patients.
 During my PhD I worked on the national Dex-CSDH trial which recruited 750 patients to a randomised study on dexamethasone versus placebo to treat chronic subdural haematoma.
 I have continued this interest in looking at the role of anti-thrombotic medications in head injury.